033 – Transformative leisure and play: Bringing forth our reason for being

 Being a contributor for the book, Positive Sociology of Leisure - Contemporary Perspectives

-Nick shares that he found out about Suzy through a chapter of a book she contributed to that was co-edited by one of his regular podcast guests, Shintaro Kono.
+Positive Sociology of Leisure: Contemporary Perspectives was co-edited by one of Ikigai Podcast’s regular guest, Dr. Shintaro Kono.
 Suzy co-authored the chapter Transformative Leisure and Play: Bringing Forth Our Reason for Being, on the subject transformative leisure and play.

-According to Nick, Suzy’s chapter on the book reminds him of a concept similar to ikigai, which is asobigai (playful activities that make people’s lives worth living).
+Suzy’s chapter on the book is somewhat similar to the concept of asobigai (playful activities that make people’s lives worth living).

 Why is play dismissed as people get older?

-The first is, she thinks that the world is dominated by Western ways of doing things, which is dominated by masculinity and privilege, with a focus on outcome and money, which is the opposite of play; playing is something that people do after work and doesn’t involve productivity.
+- The world is dominated by Western ways of doing things, which is dominated by masculinity and privilege, with a focus on outcome and money, which is the opposite of play.
+Playing is something that people do after work and doesn’t involve productivity.

 Transformation

-Suzy wrote about play being a way for people to transform themselves, explaining that there are two main aspects to transformation:
+Play is a way for people to transform themselves.
+Suzy explains that there are two main aspects to transformation:

 How play and leisure transform lives